julianomdomingos/aircraft_icing/README.md

 The Cloud subsystem generates random values for the LWC and MVD parameters.
 The indicated boxes must be programmed with the values of the various ranges.
 The Air Temperature box generates a fixed temperature value for the simulation.
 The aircraft provides Airspeed, AOA (Angle of Attack), and Pressure Altitude values for Data Acquisition.
 The Ice Accretion sensor has as its structure a fixed value of impingement ratio in millimeters per second (mm/s) that can be programmed for each simulation.
 This is a sensor that needs to be developed for an aircraft installation.
 Data Processing is a subsystem with a few logical boxes: Equivalent time, Ice Envelope Conditions, and Data Recorder.
 The Equivalent Timebox is responsible for counting the test time that the aircraft was within the Startiform clouds test envelope of Appendix C - FAR 25.
+Attached in this repository is the Matlab file for this product (IcingFTISystem_simulator_rev0.slx).